Reborn to Dance

 “I love the rhythms of the Latin music.
 The moves are so flowing,” said Denton.
 “I consider my Zumba classes to be like a big family.
-As an instructor, I’ve met so many different people, from so many different races and walks of life.
+As an instructor, I’ve met so many different people, from so many walks of life.
 I see the biggest difference in the people who come back, week after week.
 They are happier, more calm and more balanced.”

 In the years following her surgery, Denton experienced increasing levels of chronic pain in her back.
 By early 2017, the pain reached debilitating levels.

 “There’s no way I could sweep a floor,” said Denton.
 “I couldn’t vacuum, I couldn’t stand in one place and do dishes.
 My husband Jimmy would want to go places and I couldn’t.
 Each day the pain got worse.
 I could hardly walk, so I could hardly teach and my Zumba classes progressively got shorter.”

 Denton’s pain eventually required her to have a student lead the dances while she sat and called out instructions.
 Her chronic pain was initially relieved by spinal injections and pain management prescriptions; however, the effectiveness of both lessened over time.